 2013 Poster Presentation of Recent Fieldwork and Archaeological Research

 Friday, October 11 at 6pm and Saturday, October 12, 11am-1pm

 The third annual student poster event will be funded by an AIA Society Outreach Grant and held in cooperation with the University of St. Thomas Art History Department’s Graduate Student Research Symposium.
 Student posters will be on display during the Friday night keynote address by Jason Felch (WikiLoot: An Experiment in Crowdsourcing the Study of the Illicit Antiquities Trade, 6:00pm, Anderson Student Center at the University of St. Thomas, James B. Woulfe Alumni Hall), and on Saturday, Oct.
 12, from 11am-1pm we will hold a poster presentation and reception that will allow social time and informal discussion (Saturday's reception will be held in the O'Shaughnessy Education Center lobby at the University of St. Thomas).

-The Minnesota Society of the AIA has proudly received one of the AIA Society Outreach Grants for this project to organize a poster session for students to present their experiences with archaeological fieldwork carried on during the summer.
-We are reaching out to our community by presenting the vibrant student involvement with archaeological fieldwork and projects nationally and internationally.
-We hope to inspire students and the general public and encourage life-long interest in preservation of archaeological heritage.
+We encourage students to present posters about their recent archaeological fieldwork or research projects related to archaeology, looting or preservation of antiquities.
+By presenting the vibrant student involvement with archaeological fieldwork and research projects, we hope to inspire students and the general public and encourage life-long interest in preservation of archaeological heritage.
 The poster session should also bring together students and professionals from different institutions, and encourage membership in the AIA and its MN Society.
 We expect that students presenting posters of their work will introduce their classmates, families and friends to the AIA and to its global work.

 1. Name of student presenter(s) and academic institution